 Activity - Laboratory and practical assignments as given by the Facilitator

 - 1. What is Arterial blood pressure? - 2.
-Describe the process of measuring arterial blood pressure. - 3.
+Explain the various factors that determine the arterial pressure. - 3.
+Describe the process of measuring arterial blood pressure. - 4.
 Explain how arterial blood pressure is regulated.